tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

     finished.
 *   There are multiple options for how to train the network (see above).
-*   The language models and unicharset are allowed to be different from those used by base Tesseract, but don't have to be.
+*   The language models and unicharset are allowed to be different from those used by base/legacy Tesseract, but don't have to be.
-*   It isn't necessary to have a base Tesseract of the same language as the neural net Tesseract.
+*   It isn't necessary to have a base/legacy Tesseract of the same language as the neural net Tesseract.

-# Understanding the Various Files Used During Training
+## Understanding the Various Files Used During Training

-As with base Tesseract, the completed LSTM model and everything else it needs is collected in the `traineddata` file.
-Unlike base Tesseract, a `starter traineddata` file is given during training, and has to be setup in advance.
+As with base/legacy Tesseract, the completed LSTM model and everything else it needs is collected in the `traineddata` file.
+Unlike base/legacy Tesseract, a `starter/proto traineddata` file is given during training, and has to be setup in advance.
 It can contain:

 *   Config file providing control parameters.
 *   **Unicharset** defining the character set.